 Captain America 2, The Winter Soldier: Short, Controlled Bursts

-she doesn't "just look that way" and those aren't her real
+It's a fucking snakeskin turban, people.
+And no, Mom, she doesn't "just look that way" and those aren't her real cheekbones.
+Gah, we argued so much about this dumb movie. |

 through high school and college, I was ever so tapped in to Hollywood (and beyond).
 The steep drop in my consumption of film--at least current film--coincides quite noticeably with the absence of any disposable income to speak of.
 Ah, how culture eludes the impoverished!
 I graduated six years ago in the spring and I've reduced myself to what I can steal from the internet, my streaming-only Netflix subscription, and movies related to my chosen field,